 Meals: B, L, D

 After breakfast, enjoy a lecture led by your Harvard Study Leader, before you set out on a walking exploration of the walled Ichon Qala, a UNESCO-listed inner city that still evokes the atmosphere of the Silk Road.
 Wander through its mud-brick streets to visit the Islam Khoja Madrassah and its soaring minaret, the tallest in Uzbekistan, then step into the shadowed interior of the Juma Mosque, where 115 carved wooden columns create a forest-like effect.
-Here, meet an expert from the Khorezm Academy of Mamun for an in-depth interpretation of the woodcarvings, and a Qaree who chants verses from the Koran, explains their meaning, and demonstrates the physical expressions of Muslim prayer.
+Here, meet a local expert for an interpretation of the woodcarvings, and a Qaree who chants verses from the Koran, explains their meaning.
 Continue to the Kalta Minor, the striking unfinished “short minaret” clad in shimmering bands of turquoise tile, and explore the Kunya Ark, the khan’s former fortress and residence with its tile-lined courtyards and historic throne room.
 Visit a traditional woodcarving studio inside the city walls to meet master craftsmen and see how centuries-old techniques transform elm and walnut into ornate doors, pillars, and decorative panels.
 Later, admire the emerald dome of the Pahlavan Mahmud Mausoleum, dedicated to Khiva’s poet-wrestler patron saint, and tour the expansive Tash-Hauli Palace, where lavish blue-and-white tilework, carved columns, and ganche plasterwork adorn the khan’s former reception halls and harem.
 The full day concludes with dinner at a local restaurant, savoring regional Uzbek specialties.

 Overnight: Farovon Khiva Hotel or similar